nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Listing all tasks : _task_

-Use this command to see all the tasks in the module.
+Use this command to view all the tasks in the module.

 Done and undone tasks are separated.
 Undone tasks are sorted by earliest deadline.